Home / Compare Electricity & Ga… / Guide to sustainable bui…

 A variation on mud bricks, rammed earth uses onsite soil mixed with gravel, silt and sand that is poured into a wooden or metal temporary frame (the ‘formwork’) and pounded into solid walls.
 Once set, the formwork can be taken away.

-It does, however, need to also consist of cement (5-10% of the mixture) in a process known as cement stabilisation to make the walls sturdy and more capable of bearing weight.8
+It may, however, need to also consist of cement (5-10% of the mixture) in a process known as cement stabilisation to make the walls sturdy and more capable of bearing weight; this does make it a less environmentally friendly material.6

 |